These lectures are normally presented to members of The Arts Society and are fully illustrated with audio and video materials.

 IT'S NOT JUST TCHAIKOVSKY

-Primarily an exploration of the music chosen by ballet choreographers through the years, proving that the right piece with the right moves and the right designs can create modern masterpieces and timeless classics.
-We transition through the grandness of Imperial Russia with Swan Lake and Sleeping Beauty into the current modern repertoire of the Royal Ballet.
+A wide-ranging exploration of the music chosen by ballet choreographers through the years, proving that the right composition with the addition of the right moves and the right designs can create modern masterpieces and timeless classics.
+We move from the grandness of Imperial Russia with the creation of Swan Lake, Sleeping Beauty and other established and popular works through to the current modern repertoire of the Royal Ballet, exploring the challenges met by both composers and choreographers.

 THEY MAKE NO NOISE

 What is it that conductors do that makes orchestras respond in so many different ways?
 Is it a good baton technique?
 A strong personality?
 The way they look?
-And why are there so few women found on the podium?
-Drawing on history and his own experiences from over 6000 performances and recordings, Nigel seeks out some answers.
-This lecture contains some very rare video footage of conductors in rehearsal and performance.
+Why are there relatively few women found on the podium?
+And why are the conductors paid so much more than anyone else on the concert platform?
+Drawing on history and his own musical experiences from well over six thousand performances and recordings, Nigel seeks out some answers.
+This lecture contains some rare video footage of conductors in rehearsal and performance.

 PERCUSSION USE & ABUSE

 From calling ancient armies to battle to signalling the audience to stand for the National Anthem, drums and percussion have been a part of history well over and above their musical contributions.
-Often the icing on the cake and alas sometimes the bottom of the dustbin, Nigel explores how the design, sound and awareness of percussion instruments and the demands of modern composers have developed almost out of all recognition in the last hundred years.
-This lecture contains rare video footage from the orchestra pit at the Royal Opera House.
+Often the icing on the cake and alas sometimes the bottom of the dustbin, we explore how the design, sound and awareness of percussion instruments and the demands of modern composers have developed almost out of all recognition in the last hundred years.
+In addition to performance clips, this lecture contains rare video footage from the orchestra pit at the Royal Opera House.